 A failure to comply may result in a suspension / forfeiture of membership as detailed under Pronouncement 12.

-In special circumstances, we may grant exemptions form CPD requirements (such as protracted health problems, maternity leave or other exceptional circumstances).
-Requests for an exemption must be in writing and addressed to the Manager Assurance and Compliance setting out the reasons for the exemption.
+In special circumstances, we may grant exemptions from CPD requirements (such as protracted health problems, maternity leave or other exceptional circumstances).
+Requests for an exemption must be in writing setting out the reasons for the exemption and sent to firstname.lastname@example.org.